QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 * 👉 **onCreate** is where you will configure the view
 * 👉 Before presenting the activity, **onStart** is called.
 If the user press "home"/the activity isn't visible anymore, **onStop** is called.
 * 👉 Before the user can interact with the activity, **onResume** is called.
 If the user isn't able to interact with the activity anymore, **onPause** is called.
-The activity is still be visible.
+The activity is still visible.

 As for **onDestroy**, it is called